Best Productivity Apps for iPad (2026)

 Yahoo Mail is the inbox to consider on iPad if you juggle several addresses and like generous free storage.
 The tablet layout reads cleanly, the built in tools for unsubscribing and sorting receipts are genuinely useful, and search digs out old messages quickly.
 It is free, with an ad free Plus tier.
 We liked how the wider view let us triage a backlog with the message open beside the list.

-Empower is the one we point project minded readers toward when a plain to do list is not enough on iPad.
+Asana is the one we point project minded readers toward when a plain to do list is not enough on iPad.
 It pulls tasks, timelines and team updates into a single view that the bigger screen really flatters, so a week shapes up at a glance.
 There is a free tier, with paid plans for larger teams.
-The wide board layout made dragging tasks between stages feel effortless.
+Its board view made dragging tasks between stages feel natural on the touch screen.

 11. calendar apps